UK police loaned horse to key Murdoch executive

-The London force said it had loaned the horse to Rebekah Brooks -- a Murdoch favorite who ran his UK newspaper arm and edited two of his bestselling tabloids.
+The London force said it had loaned the horse to Rebekah Brooks -- a Murdoch favourite who ran his UK newspaper arm and edited two of his bestselling tabloids.

-She cared for the animal from 2008 to 2010, the year when Britain’s biggest police force revisited its long-running inquiry into newspaper phone hacking and concluded there was no new evidence to pursue.
+She cared for the animal from 2008 to 2010, the year when Britain’s biggest police force reopened its long-running inquiry into newspaper phone hacking and concluded there was no new evidence to pursue.

 A keen rider, Brooks is married to a racehorse trainer and has a house near Prime Minister David Cameron in an upmarket part of rural Oxfordshire, southern England.
 She has denied often-repeated claims that she goes riding with him.